Jaimeloeuf/SS/spec.md

 - Function arguements will be evaluated 1 by 1 in order from right to left before they are passed to the function.
     - The arguments will be evaluated in a strict order to make it easier to read, reason and prove the execution order and control flows.
 This differs from other languages like Scheme and C where the spec does not specify, giving compilers the freedom to reorder for efficiency.
         - what you see is what you get
+- ```return``` keyword
+    - The return keyword causes the function to end at any point during execution
+    - A function will end when it reaches the end of its function body or when a return keyword is executed
+    - A return keyword also allows the user to "return" a value from a function.
+        - This can be a literal value, or an expression that evaluates to a value
+        - Any function call, is an expression, so it can be expressed as its return value directly.
+        - If function g() returns "my string", then all expressions of g() can be replaced with "my string"
+            - **Only if the function is pure and referentially transparent**
+    - !!!!
+What happens if return is used outside of a function?
+        - this perhaps should be a syntax error
+        - for now the resolver will error out on it
+        - add a section in spec to address this
 - TBD:
     - should functions be hoisted?
 Or cannot be accessed before definition
     - overloading?